 Playwright/screenwriter John Mortimer (A Voyage Round My Father) and his wife, novelist Penelope Mortimer (The Pumpkin Eater), penned the adaptation (after Ira Levin and Truman Capote had taken a stab at it), along the way wholly revamping Modell’s book, including the addition of a major character, the formulation of a new ending, and the transfer of the action from New York City to London, where Preminger enjoyed working.

-One major positive is Carol Lynley, who delivers a first-rate performance as the desperate young woman who, one fears, even if she isn’t crazy at the beginning of the story, will most likely cross that line before the final credits start rolling.
+One major positive is Carol Lynley, who delivers a first-rate performance as the desperate young woman who, one fears, even if she isn’t insane at the beginning of the story, will most likely cross that line before the final credits start rolling.

 Top-notch cast & crew

-Besides Carol Lynley, the Bunny Lake Is Missing cast includes:
+The Bunny Lake Is Missing cast also includes:

 - Future 2001: A Space Odyssey actor Keir Dullea as her brother (absent from the book).
 Decades later, Dullea would tell Otto Preminger biographer Foster Hirsch, “I don’t hate [the notoriously bullying Preminger]; it’s too long ago.
 But the experience was the most unpleasant I ever had.”

 - West End legend and Best Actor Oscar winner Laurence Olivier (Hamlet, 1948) as the police officer investigating the case.

 - Veteran Martita Hunt – Miss Havisham in David Lean’s Great Expectations – in a fantastic extended cameo as the eccentric (lesbian?) co-founder of the missing girl’s school.

 Other notable British cinema and stage luminaries pop up during the course of the film, among them Lucie Mannheim (the unlucky spy in Hitchcock’s The 39 Steps), Anna Massey as the school’s current headmistress, and, as Lynley’s creepily fey landlord, actor-playwright Noël Coward (Blithe Spirit, Brief Encounter).

 Denys N. Coop provided the aptly noirish cinematography, while Peter Thornton and Saul Bass were responsible for, respectively, the taut editing and the eerie title sequence.